Road rage statistics in 2020

 - Road rage has led to an estimated 300 deaths since 2013.

-The NHTSA has outlined legal differences between road rage and aggressive driving.
+The National Highway Traffic Safety Administration (NHTSA) has outlined legal differences between road rage and aggressive driving.
 Aggressive driving constitutes anything construed as reckless: tailgating, speeding, or blocking another car from passing.
 Road rage is more serious because it often involves a violent intent towards another driver.
 This includes behaviors such as using a vehicle to ram another car, physically fighting with another driver on the side of the road, or using a weapon to threaten or cause harm.

-Here are some additional facts about aggressive driving and road rage:
+Here are some additional facts about aggressive drivers and road rage:

 - Road rage is legally classified as a criminal charge.
 This is because it is classified as a willful and wanton disregard for the safety of others.

-- Aggressive driving can be ticketed as a traffic offense.
+- Aggressive drivers can be ticketed as a traffic offense.

-- Other criminal road rage offenses include swerving into another car, forcing another driver off the road, shooting a gun into another car, tailgating behind a car, or performing brake checks in front of a vehicle.
+- Other criminal road rage offenses include swerving into another car, forcing another driver off the road, shooting a gun into another car, tailgating behind a car, ramming another motorist, or performing brake checks in front of a vehicle.

 - 2% of drivers admit to attempting to run another driver off the road.